ddev/ddev.com/src/content/blog/mariadb-dump-breaking-change.md

 But:

 * If your server is running MySQL and your local is running MariaDB, you'll want to start using MySQL.
 For example, `ddev debug migrate-database mysql:5.7`.
-* If your server is running MariaDB and gets updated to have the new dump format, and you do a `ddev pull` or similar download of the dump file, you'll want to make sure you're using v1.23.2 and a matching database version.
+* If your server is running MariaDB and gets updated to have the new dump format, and you do a `ddev pull` or similar download of the dump file, you'll want to make sure you're using DDEV v1.23.2 and a matching database version.
-* If you *push* your database dump to a server (this is unusual), please use `ddev export-db` to obtain it. `ddev export-db` removes the offending directive fromm the file.
+* If you *push* your database dump to a server, which is unusual, please use `ddev export-db` to obtain it. `ddev export-db` removes the offending directive from the file.

 ## What has DDEV done to mitigate the damage in v1.23.2?

-In DDEV v1.23.2:

-* `ddev import-db` and `ddev export-db` remove the directive to make safe imports and exports.
+* `ddev import-db` and `ddev export-db` remove the directive to make sure imports and exports are safe.
 * If you're using database type `mariadb` (the default database) the `mariadb`/`mysql` and `mariadb-dump`/`mysqldump` clients on `ddev-webserver` are the *new* ones, that know what to do with the new directive.
 * If you're using database type `mysql` (in any version) then the `mysql` and `mysqldump` are built from source and installed so that they match the server versions.
 * We designed a complete build-from-source system to build the matching MySQL clients so they could be installed in `ddev-webserver`.
 You can see this and contribute to it at https://github.com/ddev/mysql-client-build/.